emrebicer/snake/README.md

 ```

 ## Customizing the game
-When the game is started, it looks for a snake_config.json file at the same location as executable for custom configuration.
-If that files does not exists or some keys are not found in the config file, the default values will be use.
+When the game is started, it looks for a ***snake_config.json*** file at the same location as executable for custom configuration.
+If that file does not exist or some key/value pairs are not found in the config file, the default values will be used.

 ### Default configuration is as following;
 ```json